27 September 2014

 A sexton in love

-During the 1950s he also appeared in a number of Dutch films.
+During the 1950s he also appeared in several Dutch films.
 He played supporting parts in the comedies Sterren stralen overal/Stars Twinkle Everywhere (Gerard Rutten, 1953) as a sexton in love, and Het wonderlijke leven van Willem Parel/The Wondrous Life of Willem Parel (Gerard Rutten, 1955) as a hard-of-hearing radio director.

 Dutch postcard by Uitgeverij Takken, Utrecht, 3793.
 Photo: Jutka Mol, Rome.
 Publicity still for Fanfare (Bert Haanstra, 1958).